-Flagler Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Flagler Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 As is often the case in a small city, Flagler Beach doesn't have a public transportation system that people use for their commute.

-Flagler Beach is a somewhat ethnically-diverse city.
 The people who call Flagler Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Flagler Beach residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Flagler Beach include English, Irish, German, Italian, and Scottish.
+Important ancestries of people in Flagler Beach include English, German, Irish, Italian, and Scottish.

 The most common language spoken in Flagler Beach is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Spanish and Polish.